dmptrluke/ramen/README.md

 ## Automatic claiming
 Ramen can now automatically claim gems if you put the following block in your config:

-THIS FEATURE IS EXPERIMENTAL, use at your own risk, obviously.
+THIS FEATURE IS EXPERIMENTAL, use at your own risk.
+I recommend you create a new account in Metamask/your Fantom wallet for this.

 ```
 "claim": {